 “The V-Spot ended up being the perfect fit for our events, which can get a little wild and crazy, especially for Tuesday nights.
 Not only did our regular performers enjoy those first three months there, but we met some amazing new artists too and stunned the crowds with things they had never seen before on that stage.
 Vinnie Archer and his awesome staff were nothing but supportive and loved having something new to see, so bringing it back there was a no-brainer,” Howells said.

 “It’s always unpredictable, and that’s one of the best parts about it – you never know who will come in and just blow you away.
 I hope to see familiar faces as well as some newcomers now that we’re more established here, and while the Facebook Live stream is cool, I encourage people to come and watch the show in person.
 The talent around here deserves your support.”

-In the past, each week has attracted crowds that are simply unheard of at traditional open mics, and attending artists have formed new bands, collaborations, shows, and other open mics after meeting each other there.
+In the past, each week has attracted crowds that are simply unheard of at traditional open mics, and attending artists have formed new bands, collaborations, shows, and even other open mics after meeting each other there.
 Local musicians and comedians also established a surprising bond that has led to friendships and mixed music and comedy events all over Northeastern Pennsylvania.
-(Even a marriage has come out of NEPA Scene events!)
 Previous winners have included rock and classical musicians as well as comedians.

 Photo of Myal Soul by Rich Howells/NEPA Scene